Tendonitis vs. Tendinosis: Why the Distinction Matters for Treatment

 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

 The terms “tendonitis” and “tendinosis” are frequently used interchangeably, but they describe fundamentally different pathological processes in tendons that require different treatment approaches.
 Using anti-inflammatory treatment for tendinosis (a degenerative condition with minimal inflammation) explains why many tendon conditions don’t respond to NSAIDs and corticosteroid injections as expected.
-At Balance Foot & Ankle in Howell and Bloomfield Township, Michigan, we distinguish tendinopathy types to direct the most effective treatment for each patient.
+At Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan, we distinguish tendinopathy types to direct the most effective treatment for each patient.

 Tendonitis: Acute Inflammatory Phase